Tyre, Lebanon

 Tyre is the fifth-largest city in Lebanon after Beirut, Tripoli, Sidon, and Baalbek.
 It is the capital of the Tyre District in the South Governorate.
 There were approximately 200,000 inhabitants in the Tyre urban area in 2016, including many refugees, as the city hosts three of the twelve Palestinian refugee camps in Lebanon: Burj El Shimali, El Buss, and Rashidieh.

 Territory

 Tyre juts out from the coast of the Mediterranean Sea, and is located about 80 km south of Beirut.
-It originally consisted of two distinct urban centres: Tyre itself, which was on an island just 500 to 700 metres (yards) offshore, and the associated settlement of Ushu on the adjacent mainland, later called Palaetyrus, meaning "Old Tyre" in Ancient Greek.
-The fortified city was on top of a rock from which its name was inherited as "S'r" is the Phoenician word for "rock".
-It had two ports, the "Sidonian port" to the north, still partly existing today, and the "Egyptian port" to the south which has perhaps been discovered very recently.
+It originally consisted of two distinct urban centres: Tyre itself, which was on an island just 500 to 700 metres offshore; and the associated settlement of Ushu on the adjacent mainland, later called Palaetyrus (Παλαίτυρος), meaning "Old Tyre" in Ancient Greek.
+The fortified city was on top of a rock from which its name was inherited, as S'r is the Phoenician word for "rock".
+It had two ports, the "Sidonian port" to the north, still partly existing today, and the "Egyptian port" to the south which very recently has perhaps been discovered.